xinwenfu/GenCyber/Networking/README.md

 <img src="../Imgs/IP.gif" width=512>

-The picture below show the IP header in Wireshark.
+The picture below show the IP header and other packet contents in Wireshark.
 Pay attention to the highlighted part.

 <img src="../Imgs/Wireshark-IP.png" width=720>